Quasiclassical solutions for static quantum black holes: Introduction

 In order to reduce the complexity of these tasks, we will work with spherically symmetric models and analyze, for now, only static solutions.
 In a field theory, even static solutions are sensitive to non-adiabatic methods because they may vary significantly in a spatial direction.
 An implementation of non-adiabatic quantum dynamics with methods from other fields is therefore of interest.
 In this way, we will be able to explore new quantum effects in a tractable manner.

-We will review canonical effective methods, which provide the mathematical basis for non-adiabatic quasiclassical dynamics, in Section~\ref{s:Can}.
-We will first summarize the well-developed version of these methods applied to quantum mechanics of a single degree of freedom, as well as an extension to constrained systems.
+We will review canonical effective methods, which provide the mathematical basis for non-adiabatic, quasiclassical dynamics in Section~\ref{s:Can}.
+We will first summarize the well-developed version of these methods applied to the quantum mechanics of a single degree of freedom, as well as an extension to constrained systems.
 Section~\ref{s:SpaceTime} is the central part of our paper, in which we generalize quasiclassical methods to the field theory given by spherically symmetric gravity.
 We will describe the form of effective constraints encountered in this system, and derive the equations to be solved for static solutions with leading quasiclassical corrections.
 Although multiple integrations will be required, interesting information about these solutions can be obtained in closed form, in particular regarding the near-horizon and the asymptotic behaviors.
+We will discuss the self-consistency of our solutions from the perspective of an intuitively expected behavior of quantum fluctuations, demonstrating that they are smaller in the asymptotic regime.